criticalmash/assemble-navigation/README.md

 ```
 The `parent` parameter is useful when you want to use different sorting strategies for different menus.
 For example, you can use an Alpha-by-Title sort for your products page and sort blog posts using a timestamp value in the post's front matter.
 See the test file [sort-spect.js](https://github.com/criticalmash/assemble-navigation/blob/0.4.0/test/menu-spec.js) for examples.

+By breaking out sorting as a separate function, you're free to create any sorting method you like.
+And because it's a function, you can save it into a different module or package for reuse in other projects or to share on npm.
+You can also include one sorting function inside another to compose a specific solution out of more general sorting functions.

 ## Release History
 ### v0.4.0
 Added sorting mechanism.
 Removed Vinyl as a peer dependency for MenuItem creation.
+Added `flat` menus.

 ### v0.3.0
 Beta release